alexvollmer/archive.alexvollmer.com/content/posts/2007/05/18/day-two-railsconf-07-dhhs-keynote-address.md

 # REST-ful Resources are the New World Order

->  "The world of resources is a better, greener place" -- DHH
+>  "The world of resources is a better, greener place" &mdash; DHH

 REST will be the default way things are done in 2.0, meaning that there will be more default notions built-in to support the style.